harshrawate/AskBuddy-Chatbot/README.md

 # 🤖 AskBuddy Chatbot

 AskBuddy is a powerful, full-stack AI chatbot designed to provide smart, context-aware responses by leveraging the latest AI models and real-time web search capabilities.
-Whether it's answering common knowledge questions or fetching the latest news, AskBuddy has you covered
+Whether it's answering common knowledge questions or fetching the latest news, AskBuddy has you covered.

 ---